felipewind/fix-trading-simulator/README.md

 You can submit, negotiate, cancel and list your orders.

 It's possible to set the Exchange to automatically negotiate the orders.

+Every change in the orders are broadcasted using websockets and are imeaditelly updated on the front-end.

 ## Session